Sustainable Development Goals and Iran: Hassan Rahimpour Azghadi

 According to Hassan Rahimpour Azghadi, a member of the Supreme Council of the Cultural Revolution, last year UNESCO said it was committed to the goal that the 2030 Agenda be implemented in all countries, although participation was apparently voluntary, and that it was up to each government to carry out this educational Agenda by the year 2030.
 The Ministry of Foreign Affairs (Iran) stated that implementation of the 2030 Agenda was not obligatory, but that if the Agenda was not carried out, the government would be found negligent.
 Some people believe the 2030 Agenda is an example of cultural JCPOA, which produces nothing except treading on the rights of the people.
 According to the contents of the 2030 Agenda, it finds similarities between Islamic views and Liberal or Neo-liberal views about children's rights and the education of women and family, but there are essential paradoxes.
 We do not say all the contents of the 2030 Agenda are contrary to Islam, definitely there are matters that correspond to Islamic tradition, so we don't disagree with all of this Agenda, but the problem is, why was this document (which goes against Islam in some articles) signed by neglecting the "upper document"?
 Due to the 2030 Agenda Sex education for children is their right, but teaching sexual abstinence and modesty is treading on their rights.
 Based on the 2030 Agenda we have to answer to western educators about how the Agenda is being implemented in our schools.
 In signing the document, we had agreed that sex education for children guarantees the health of the family and that homosexuality is one of the basic rights of humans.
 The parameters of training a child are based on secularism.
 According to the 2030 Agenda foreign advisers must control education in Iran.

 Hajar Tahriri Niksefat

-Hajar Tahriri Niksefat, the head of the women's committee in the election headquarters of the town of Raisi in the northern province of Gilan, said she believed that educating children regarding gender equality was "not necessarily to the child's benefit, but could also be oppressive."
+Hajar Tahriri Niksefat, the head of the women's committee in the election headquarters of the town of Raisi in the northern Gilan province, said she believed that educating children regarding gender equality was "not necessarily to the child's benefit, but could also be oppressive."
 She added, "In our country, family, marriage, controlling sexual desire, and satisfying it through proper channels are emphasized and taught at their appropriate time.
 We will not consider relations that in our national and religious teachings are viewed as improper, and we do not think it is fit to teach them in our schools."